RSSchermer/entitytled/README.md

 ```

 Note that this does not extend `EntityTable`, it just extends Slick's plain old
 `Table`.
-That's because the rows in this table do not represent entities, it's
+That's because the rows in this table do not represent entities, it
-simply a construct to describe our many-to-many relationship.
-There are 2
+exists so we can  describe our many-to-many relationship.
+There are 2 foreign
-foreign keys, one for the star's id and one for the movie's id, and the
+keys, one for the star's id and one for the movie's id, and the
-`(movieID, StarID)` pair makes up a row's primary key.
+`(movieID, StarID)` pair makes up the table's primary key.

 Now for the `Movie` type: